EnronChain/Enron/docs/governance/best_practices.md

    - what will happen if you do not deliver on time?
      - what is the deadline for the project to be considered failed?
      - do you have a plan to return the funds?
-   - how will you be accountable to Enron stakeholders?
+   - how will you be accountable to Echelon stakeholders?
      - how will you communicate updates and how often?
      - how can the community observe your progress?
      - how can the community provide feedback?
    - how should the quality of deliverables be assessed? eg. metrics
 5. Relationships and disclosures
-   - have you received or applied for grants or funding? for similar work? eg. from the Enron Foundation
+   - have you received or applied for grants or funding? for similar work? eg. from the Echelon Foundation
    - how will you and/or your organization benefit?
    - do you see this work continuing in the future and is there a plan?
    - what are the risks involved with this work?